bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website will fit in different screen sizes but has preset screens sizes inside the code.
+A fully responsive website will adapt to all screen sizes across all devices.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is where the developer starts their code for a mobile device and then makes it compatible with a desktop device.
+Desktop first means the developer creates a site for the desktop then arranges to work on a mobile device.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The 62.5% font size in HTML makes it easier for the developer to convert sizes to rems by making everything 10 based.
+30px would be 3rem.

 4. How would you describe preprocessing to someone new to CSS?

+It arms the developer with more tools inside CSS and makes the developers job easier when styling.
+It can reduce the amount of coding required when styling a page.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+The best is variables as you can reduce the amount of lines you can code.
+It's hard enough to type in font, font-size, color, etc. Don't @ me when it comes to using variables!
+Nesting is my biggest issue probably.
+I over use div and nesting 3-4 deep can somewhat be challenging.
+I've overcome this some by writing all the code out in sections to help me find what is necessary easier.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.